-We take pride in our diligent and thorough approach to enforcing your judgment as well as recovering what is owed to your business.
-To schedule an appointment to discuss your judgment matter, contact us at 973.265.6100 or online.
+We take pride in our diligent and thorough approach to enforcing your judgment.
+We work hard to help you recover what is owed to your business.
+To schedule an appointment to discuss your judgment matter, contact us today.
 The office of Snellings Law LLC is conveniently located in Parsippany.
 It also provides available parking, access to public transportation and flexible office hours by request.